 In order to make a change when it comes to using drugs or alcohol, it’s necessary for a person to admit they have a problem.
-When a person has destroyed their life and the lives of those around them but continues to drink or use drugs, they are in denial.
+When a person has destroyed their lives and the lives of those around them but continues to drink or use drugs, they are in denial.
 Denial means they are unable to see the real problem.
 An addict or alcoholic in denial will come up with numerous excuses or reasons for why they drink or use drugs, but will never admit they have a real problem.

 More about the reasons behind denial.

 In terms of the psychological reasons behind denial, many experts believe that refusing to face the truth about a situation is a defense mechanism.
 This means a person is subconsciously refusing to accept things in their reality that create unpleasant or uncomfortable emotions.
 An addict or alcoholic will create a very strong sense of denial that becomes quite difficult to work through.
 This is often one of the first and most difficult barriers to recovery.

 A person’s defense mechanism can be described as a psychological strategy to protect their ego from anything that threatens it.
 Defense mechanisms are not always bad, some work in a way that is actually beneficial.
 Other defense mechanisms can cause emotional pain, suffering, and trouble with relationships without a person even being aware of it.
 When an addict or alcoholic denies that they have a problem, it’s important to remember that they’re not lying about it, they simply cannot see what their real issue is.